agnesoft/adev/projects/ADbQuery/README.md

 # ADbQuery

 Node.js code generator of language bindings for ADb.
-The Adb.json is the main schema of the bindings.
-It describes known types, their data and layout and functions (methods).
-It also describes the "builders" to create the Query them.
-Each language binding is generated from this schema to ensure that any change to it seamlessly propagate to all supported languages.
+The ADb.json is the main schema of the bindings.
+It describes known types, their data, layout and functions (methods).
+It also describes the "builders" as chained objects to build the queries (see [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern)).
+Each language binding is generated from this schema to ensure that any change to it propagate seamlessly to all supported languages.

 ## Schema

--   The root of the schema is object.
+-   The root of the schema is an object.
 -   Each key is the unique name of a type.
--   Each type must have the "kind" key that can have only a string value.
+-   Each type must have the "kind" key that can have only a string value:
     -   "alias"
     -   "array"
     -   "function"